zaiboot/LyricFindSimple/README.md

 dotnet run
 ~~~~

-And then you app should be running in http://localhost:5000
+And then you app should be running in http://localhost:5000.
+To change your configuration just go to: [consoleApp\Configuration.json](consoleApp\Configuration.json) and update your api key